BUSINESS VIDEO MASTERCLASS

 Components are being made smarter every day.

-Even my vacuum cleaner has a laser!
+Even my vacuum cleaner has a laser beam!

 Overall, what customers need to see – besides the obvious feature/benefit points – is a new way of working & operating, something they feel they can live with – without complication or tears.

 While you may think you’re selling a brilliant smart solution, they may think they’re buying a series of new & potentially disruptive workflows.
 Risks, if you like.
+It can even appear intimidating to some.

 Whether you know it or not, this disruption issue’s often central to late-stage sales discussions.
-Yet solution-providers I’ve spoken often take it as a given that clients believe their expert implementation so much so they hardly ever mention it in their client communications.
+Yet solution-providers I’ve spoken often take it as a given that clients believe their own expert implementation so much so they hardly ever mention it in their own client communications.

 In a practical video sense, this means that when you show images of your product or application, you should show it in a way that makes people feel empowered, that they can do it too, that they feel part of it.
 That they’re engaged.